SteeltoeOSS/Documentation/docs/docs/v4/connectors/usage.md

 ## Legacy host builders

-Steeltoe provides direct extension methods on `WebApplicationBuilder` for ease of use.
+Steeltoe provides direct extension methods on `IHostApplicationBuilder` for ease of use.

 If you're using the legacy [IHostBuilder](https://learn.microsoft.com/aspnet/core/fundamentals/host/generic-host) or [IWebHostBuilder](https://learn.microsoft.com/aspnet/core/fundamentals/host/web-host), you need to call two methods instead.